knpuniversity/javascript/knpu/ep1-basics/immediately-invoked-function-expression.md

-# Immediately Invoked Function Expression
+# Immediately Invoked Function Expression!

-We're starting to get a little more sophisticated.
-It's time to really move our rep log app into its own external JavaScript file.
-For now, we're going to keep this real simple.
-I'm going to go to web, which is my public document group, assets, and I'll create a new JS directory, and inside I'll create a replogapp.js file.
-We'll copy all of our rep log app, paste it here and then include ... grab that with a script tag.
+Our code is growing up!
+And to keep going, it's really time to move our `RepLogApp` into its own external JavaScript file.
+For now, let's keep this real simple: inside the `web/` directory - which is the public document root for the project - and in `assets/`, I'll create a new `js/` directory.
+Then, create a new file:
+`RepLogApp.js`.
+Copy *all* of our `RepLogApp` object and paste it here.

+Add a good old-fashioned `script` tag to bring this in.
+If you don't normally use Symfony, ignore the `asset()` function: it doesn't do anything special.

+To make sure we didn't mess anything up, refresh!
+Let's add a few items to our list.
+Then, delete one.
+It works!

+# Private Functions in JavaScript

-Ignore the asset function.
-That doesn't do anything special.
-If we go back and refresh, let's add a couple of items to our list.
-We delete one, it works.
-No changes, right?
-One of the advantages of having objects is the possibility of having private functions.
-There really isn't private functions in JavaScript.
-Everything is a public function, meaning anybody could call any of these functions, even if we don't want them to.
-It's not the end of the world, but in a perfect world, we would be able to, if we wanted, to make some of these functions private.
-It actually is possible, but you need to do it in a different way than you might normally think of in PHP.
+One of the advantages of having objects in PHP is the possibility of having *private* functions and properties.
+But, that doesn't exist in JavaScript: everything is publicly accessible!
+That means that anyone could call any of these functions, even if we don't intend for them to be used outside of the object.

-First, let's create a function down at the bottom of this class called underscore calculate total weight.
-Its job will be to handle this logic up here and update total weight lifted.
-It will figure out what the current total weight should be and return that.
-Kind of a classic, nice, private function.
-Of course, this isn't private.
-All functions are public.
-You'll commonly see when a function is meant to be private, it will be prefixed with underscore.
+That's not the end of the world, but it's a bummer!
+Fortunately, by being clever, we *can* create private functions and variables.
+You just need to think different than you would in PHP.

+## Creating a Faux-Private MEthod

+First, create a function at the bottom of this object called `_calculateTotalWeight`.
+Its job will be to handle the total weight calculation logic that's currently inside `updateTotalWeightLifted`, and return it.
+We're doing this *purely* for organization: my intension is that we *only* use this method from inside of this object.
+In other words, I want it to be private!

+But since *everything* is public in JavaScript, a common standard is to prefix methods that should be treated as private with an underscore.
 It's a nice convention, but it doesn't enforce anything.
-Anybody could still call this from outside of this object.
+Anybody could still call this from outside of the object.

+Back in `updateTotalWeightLifted`, call this method: `this._calculateTotalWeight()`.

+## Creating a Private Object

-[inaudible 00:03:17] We can call this with this dot underscore calculate total weight.
-Simple.
-How could we make this actually private?
-You can't make functions in an object private, but you can make objects private.
-You can make variables private.
-What I mean is, if I have access to rep log app object, I can call any of the functions inside of it.
-If I didn't have access to a variable, then of course I can't call any methods on it.
-I know that sounds a little weird, but let me show you what I'm talking about.
+So how could we make this *truly* private?
+Well, you *can't* make methods or properties in an object private.
+BUT, you can make *variables* private, by taking advantage of variable *scope*.
+What I mean is, if I have access to the `RepLogApp` object, then I can call any methods on it.
+But if I *didn't* have access to this, or some other object, then of course I *wouldn't* be able to call any methods on it.
+I know that sounds weird, so let's do it!

-Down at the bottom of this function, we're going to create another object called bar helper equals open curly close curly.
-Normally, we're going to want to keep one object inside of one file the same way we do as PHP, but this variable eventually won't be public.
-It's just a helper variable for inside of this file, so it's okay that it's inside of here.
-At the bottom, I'll put PHP doc that says a private object, not meant to be called from outside.
-Just like before, I'll put in initialize, function with a wrapper argument, say this dot wrapper equals wrapper.
-Then I'll move the calculate total weight function into here.
-Now, I'll take off the underscore.
+At the bottom of this file, create another object called: `var Helper = {}`.
+Commonly, we'll organize our code so that each file has just one object, like in PHP.
+But ultimately, this variable *won't* be public - it's just a helper variable meant to be used only inside of this file.

+I'll even add some documentation: this is private, not meant to be called from outside!
+Just like before, give this an initialize, function with a `$wrapper` argument.
+And then say: `this.$wrapper = $wrapperl`.
+Move the `calculateTotalWeight()` function into *this* object, but take off the underscore.
 Technically, if you have access to the helper function, then you're allowed to call calculate total weight.

-Up in the initialize function above, we will call helper dot initialize, pass it wrapper, and now it's ready to be used.
-Down here, we can call helper dot calculate total weight.
-If you go back and refresh, everything should still work.
-It does.
-Even more than that, this is still not a private object or a private function.
-What I mean is we can still console that log helper, and created a helper variable in that function up there.
-We have access to a helper variable down here.
-That is kind of a problem.
-Basically, we don't have any privacy inside of this file.
-Whatever variables we create inside of this file, anyone has access to that includes this file.
-What I would rather have is an ability for me to choose that inside this file I want rep log app to be accessible from the outside, but I don't want our helper variable to be accessible from the outside.
-I want that to be private.
+Again, that whole `_` thing is just a convention.

+Back in our original object, let's setup our new object: `Helper.initialize()` and pass it `$wrapper`.
+And then down below, call this: `Helper.calculateTotalWeight()`.

+Double-check that everything still works: refresh!
+It does!

+But, this `Helper` object is *still* public.
+What I mean is, we *still* have access to it *outside* of this file.
+If we try to `console.log(Helper)` from our template, it works just fine.
+What I *really* want is the ability for me to choose *which* variables I want to make available to the outside world - like `RepLogApp` - and which I *don't*, like `Helper`.

+## The Self-Executing Function

-The way you do that is with dun dun dun, an immediately invoked function expression, also known as a self executing function.
-Basically wrap everything inside this file inside of a function that calls itself.
-I know it's weird, but watch this.
-Open parenthesis, function, open parenthesis, close parenthesis, open curly brace, indent everything.
-At the bottom I'll put the closing tags.
-Then open parenthesis, close parenthesis.
+The way you do that is with - dun dun dun - an immediately invoked function expression.
+Also known by his friends as a self-executing function.
+Basically, that means we'll wrap all of our code inside a function... that calls itself.
+It's weird, but check it out: `(function() {`, then indent everything.
+At the bottom, add the `})` and then `()`.

 What?

-Check this out.
-Two things.
-First, notice all we're doing is creating a function.
-We have a function and the function ends right there, but by having the open parenthesis, close parenthesis, we are immediately executing that function.
-We're creating a function and then we're calling it a function.
+There are two things to check out.
+First, all we're doing is creating a function: it starts on top, and ends at the bottom with the `}`.
+But by adding the `()`, we are immediately executing that function.
+We're creating a function and then calling it!

 Why on earth would we do this?
-Scope, variable scope in JavaScript is function based.
-If you create a variable then that's accessible wherever you are plus inside of any functions that you call.
-When you create a variable, that's only accessible from inside of the function where you created it.
-If you have functions inside of that function, they have access to it, but ultimately, that function is its home.
-Before, when we didn't have any function, our two variables were effectively global.
-We could access them from anywhere else.
-Now that we're inside of a function, the rep log app variable and the helper variables, they are only accessible from inside of this self executing function.
-It means that when we refresh, we get helper is not defined.
-We have made the helper variable private.
+Because!
+Variable scope in JavaScript is function based.
+When create a variable with `var`, it's only accessible from inside of the function where you created it.
+If you have functions inside of that function, they have access to it too, but ultimately, that function is its home.

+Before, when we weren't inside of *any* function, our two variables effectively became global: we could access them from *anywhere*.
+But now that we're inside of a function, the `RepLogApp` and `Helper` variables are *only* accessible from inside of this self-executing function.

+This means that when we refresh, we get `Helper` is not defined.
+We just made the `Helper` variable private!

-Unfortunately we have also made our rep log app private.
-This code isn't going to work down here.
-We still need to somehow make rep log app available publicly, but not helper.
+Unfortunately... we also made our `RepLogApp` private, which means the code in our template will *not* work.
+We still need to somehow make `RepLogApp` available publicly, but not `Helper`.
 How?
-By taking advantage of the window object.
+By taking advantage of the magical `window` object.